cbcrg/tcoffee/docs/tcoffee_manual.rst

 Although it may seem that the iRMSD was an attempt to get free iPODs from Apple, it is not (or at least we never got the iPODs).
 The iRMSD is a special RMSD (It stands for intra-catener) where the alignments are evaluated using the structural information of the sequences with known structures.

 The strength of the iRMSD is its independence from a specific superposition models.
 When using the iRMSD to evaluate the score of a sequence alignment, one does not need to superpose the two structures and deduce a sequence alignment that will then be compared with the target alignment.
 In practice, we use a Normalized version of the iRMSD, the NiRMSD that makes it possible to compare alternative alignments of different length.
-From a structural point of view, the iRMSD has a meaning very similar to the iRMSD and it beahaves in a similar fashion from a numerical point of view (similar ranges in Angstroms).
+From a structural point of view, the iRMSD has a meaning very similar to the iRMSD and it behaves in a similar fashion from a numerical point of view (similar ranges in Angstroms).

 The first step of APDB is to measure the distances between the Ca of each residue and its neighbors.
 Neighborhood is defined as a sphere of radius -maximum_distance (10 by default).
 However, by setting -local_mode to 'window', the sphere can be replaced with a window of 1/2 size '-maximum_distance' residues.